Bank of England chief calls for RBS break-up

 "The whole idea of a bank being 82 percent owned by the taxpayer, run at arm's length from the government, is a nonsense," King told a parliamentary committee.
 "The arguments for restructuring sooner rather than later are powerful ones."

 RBS shares fell after King's comments but later recovered.
-They were trading at about 314 pence at 1406 GMT, up 0.5 percent on the day.
+They were trading at about 314 pence at 2.06 p.m.
+British Time, up 0.5 percent on the day.

-Finance Minister George Osborne said last week that creating a good and bad bank from RBS would face "considerable obstacles", not least the need to spend more taxpayer money to fully nationalize the bank first.
+Chancellor George Osborne said last week that creating a good and bad bank from RBS would face "considerable obstacles", not least the need to spend more taxpayer money to fully nationalise the bank first.
 Osborne has welcomed RBS's own moves to accelerate its restructuring.

 Analysts said breaking up RBS would be a big distraction.